Millwork shop drawing by BluEntCAD

 Here are some points to consider:

-• Will you install upper or lower cabinets first?
-The former gives better access for lifting the cabinets.
+Will you install upper or lower cabinets first?
+The former gives better access to lift the cabinets.
 However, installing the lower cabinets first helps to ensure uniform spacing for upper cabinets if floors are uneven.

 Not cutting your coat according to your cloth